WFRV-TV: WFRV under Nexstar

 On April 7, 2011, Nexstar Broadcasting Group announced it would acquire WFRV and WJMN-TV from Liberty Media for $20 million.
 The deal was approved by the FCC on June 28, 2011, and closed three days later on July 1, when Nexstar appointed Joseph Denk to become vice president and general manager of both stations.
 Denk replaced Perry Kidder, a 37-year employee of the station, who announced his retirement shortly after the sale was announced.
 Nexstar also relaunched the station's website at a new domain, "wearegreenbay.com".

 Nexstar also moved to increase the local content of WJMN in the Upper Peninsula.
 A station that had long merely rebroadcast WFRV-TV's newscasts or maintained a minimal reporting and weather presence in northern Michigan, WJMN launched separate local newscasts at 6 and 11 p.m. on March 13, 2014.
 At that time, it branded as "Local 3", matching WFRV, which had taken on the "Local 5" moniker in 2012.

 On January 27, 2016, Media General announced that it had entered into a definitive agreement to be acquired by Nexstar.
 Because Media General owned WBAY, the new company was required to sell that station or WFRV to another owner.
 On June 3, Nexstar announced it had opted to keep WFRV and would sell WBAY along with another merger divestiture, KWQC-TV in Davenport, Iowa, to Gray Television for $270 million.

-In 2022, WJMN disaffiliated with CBS in the Marquette market to WZMQ (channel 19) and replaced the CBS programs with programming from MyNetworkTV as well as Nexstar-owned diginets Antenna TV and Rewind TV, to fill time where CBS programming formerly resided.
+In 2022, WJMN disaffiliated from CBS in the Marquette market, which moved to WZMQ (channel 19) and replaced the CBS programs with programming from MyNetworkTV as well as Nexstar-owned diginets Antenna TV and Rewind TV, to fill time where CBS programming formerly resided.
 The station also extended its existing 6 p.m. newscast to one hour and moved its 11 p.m. newscast to 10 p.m.
 Nexstar sold WJMN-TV to Sullivan's Landing, LLC in 2024; the new owner contracted with Morgan Murphy Media, owner of Marquette-market ABC affiliate WBUP, which led to that company combining the two stations' operations and newsrooms.